Our novel algorithms in a driverless car

 human drivers and autonomous vehicles

-- If the DMS decides that the part is linear, the Subsystem sends the decision to the Motion-Creation Subsystem (MCS) with geometric elements of an oriented line L = ((x, y), θ) and a smoothness σ.
-Then, the MCS executes a Line-Tracking Atomic Motions.
+- If the DMS recognizes that the part is linear, the Subsystem orders the Motion-Creation Subsystem (MCS) to use a Line-Tracking AM with an oriented line L = ((x, y), θ) and a smoothness σ as input parameters.

-- If the DMS decides that the part is curved, the Subsystem sends the decision to the MCS with geometric elements of an oriented circle C = ((x, y), r) and a smoothness σ.
-Then, the MCS executes a Circle-Tracking Atomic Motions.
+- If the DMS recognizes that the part is curved, the Subsystem orders the MCS to use a Circle-Tracking AM with an oriented circle C = ((x, y), r) and a smoothness σ as input parameters.

-The Swan robot dynamically extracts a linear feature of the left-side wall using sonars and a least-squares-fit algorithm and tracks the linear feature with Line-Tracking Atomic Motions.
+The Swan robot dynamically extracts a linear feature of the left-side wall using sonars and a least-squares-fit algorithm and tracks the linear feature with Line-Tracking AMs.

 Here is a sonar-based, custom-made autonomous vehicle Swan.